huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_read_replica_instance.md

 The `volume` block supports:

 * `type` - (Required, String, ForceNew) Specifies the volume type.
 Its value can be any of the following and is case-sensitive:
-    - ULTRAHIGH: indicates the SSD type.
+    - *ULTRAHIGH*: SSD storage.
-    - LOCALSSD: indicates the local SSD.
+    - *LOCALSSD*: local SSD storage.
+    - *CLOUDSSD*: cloud SSD storage.
+This storage type is supported only with general-purpose and dedicated DB instances.
+    - *ESSD*: extreme SSD storage.

   Changing this parameter will create a new resource.